-The STEM composite major draws faculty from the departments of mathematics, biology, chemistry and physics, and features the course "Navigating a Diverse Society for Equality in Math/Science," taught by Augustana’s director of diversity and inclusion programs.
-While the STEM composite major may be paired with any second major, one of the primary goals in the design of the curriculum was to complement the secondary education major.
+The STEM composite major draws faculty from the departments of mathematics, biology, chemistry and physics, and features the course "Navigating a Diverse Society for Equity in Math/Science," taught by Augustana’s director of diversity and inclusion programs.
+While the STEM composite major may be paired with a wide variety of second majors, one of the primary goals in the design of the curriculum is to complement the secondary education major.

 Why Study Secondary Education and Mathematics/Science?

 This major provides the flexibility for students to specialize in multiple STEM content areas, preparing them for certification in two fields.
 The South Dakota Department of Education has approved the major for undergraduate pre-service teachers pursuing certification.

 Mathematics and science are federally designated teacher shortage areas in South Dakota, North Dakota, Nebraska and Iowa, according to the U.S. Department of Education.
 Positions for chemistry and physics teachers are particularly difficult to fill, even in these states' largest districts; in smaller districts, teachers may be called upon to teach a course outside of their discipline.
 For example, the ability to teach physics in addition to mathematics or chemistry as well as biology will be “a huge plus in the interview,” said Cindy Kroon, president of the South Dakota Council of Teachers of Mathematics from 2015-17.

 The pairing of the composite STEM major with a secondary education major is designed to integrate the triad of strong science/math content, evidence-based science and math pedagogy, as well as cultural competence, to assure inclusive excellence in STEM education.

 More specifically, students completing the secondary education and STEM composite majors will: